 The affected region could develop some major swelling.
 However, this could vary with the type of question that bite your skin.
 For example, Fire ants may leave some sharp burning sensation and white pustules at the middle of your red bumps due to injecting potent acid.

 While some ants will bite, most of the ant species sting their prey and inject venom into their body.
-Further, ants such as harvester ants and fire ants are considered medically important because their sting their target many times.
+Further, ants such as harvester ants and fire ants are considered medically important because of their sting their target many times.

 Ant sting will cause pain, and sometimes swelling and redness near the place of the sting.
-However, subject on the number of stings and venomous allergic reaction, the sting bite can cause anaphylaxis.
+However, the subject on the number of stings and venomous allergic reaction, the sting bite can cause anaphylaxis.

 Anaphylaxis is a dangerous allergic reaction resulting from exposure to venom from the ant sting or bite.

-Behavioural Differences bed bugs
+Behavioral Differences bed bugs

-Bed bugs behaviour
+Bed bugs behavior